Crescent Bay of Laguna Beach, Orange County, California USA.

 Some winter days around LA reach the 70s and 80s degrees Fahrenheit, so you can also break out your swimsuit and enjoy the beach, all on the same trip.

 Both spring and fall bring temperate weather averaging between 55-75 degrees Fahrenheit along the coast.
-In the early spring, you can still ski and snowboard in the Sierras, in case you wanted to include snow sports on your trip.
+In the early spring, you can still ski and snowboard in the Sierras, in case you want to include snow sports on your trip.
 Overall, both are great seasons for a flush of color and fewer crowds at some of the most popular destinations like Yosemite, San Diego, and San Francisco.

 One of the biggest music festivals in the US, Coachella, usually happens around April in the desert near Palm Springs.
-What would be more epic than catching a mega performance in the middle of your dream Californian road trip!
+What would be more epic than catching a mega performance in the middle of your dream Californian road trip?